 The most recent edition, the DSM-5, now lists four caffeine-related disorders:

 - caffeine intoxication

 - caffeine withdrawal

-Caffeine addiction is not yet considered a recognized disorder in the DSM-5, but has been included as a condition that merits further study.
-(9)
+Caffeine use disorder, the preferred medical term for caffeine addiction, is not yet considered a recognized disorder in the DSM-5, but has been included as a condition that merits further study.

 Is Caffeine a Harmless Addiction?

 Caffeine addiction is generally considered a “harmless” addiction since:

 - Unlike hard-core drugs, caffeine dependence does not ruin lives.

 - Caffeine withdrawal is relatively short-lived and rarely serious compared to that of street drugs or addictive prescription drugs.